pstgi/sps-v3-documentation/Installation/configuring-https-protocol.md

 1. Copy it over the existing file in the *./wwwroot/dist/assets/* folder of the frontend application.

 These should be all the changes you need to make to configure the HTTPS protocol for SPS v3.
-Navigate to the frontend in our borwser and verify that the application is accessible via HTTPS.
+Navigate to the frontend in our browser and verify that the application is accessible via HTTPS.

 ___